strangeloopcanon/llm-poker/README.md

 2. Action phases: we gather actions ("fold", "call", "raise") from each LLM in turn.
 3. Basic reliability checks: we confirm that the actions returned by the LLM are valid.
    - If an invalid action is returned, we retry that LLM’s prompt.
-4. Single-pot awarding: at showdown, the LLMs themselves decide who wins.
-The environment requests a JSON with the winner’s name.
+4. Single-pot awarding: The environment requests a JSON with the winner’s name.
 If there’s a tie, they should indicate a list of winners.
 If any contradiction occurs across LLM statements, it re-prompts them.

 We skip blinds, side pots, advanced all-in logic, or actual system-level hand strength evaluation.
-The LLMs will internally track their best hand, bluffing strategy, etc.
-We simply ensure each action is legal and update the pot and call amount accordingly.
+The LLMs will internally track their best hand, bluffing strategy, etc. We simply ensure each action is legal and update the pot and call amount accordingly.

 Install locally
 ---------------